 There are endless ways of conducting explorations and I work creatively with you in a way that suits your own individual requirements and preferences.
-Possibilities could include role playing a situation or conflict facing you; exploring your physical posture to see what this might be saying about your reality and/or what movement pattern might want to emerge; exploring your emotions; exploring your dreams; doing artwork or sand tray work together; producing mind maps on paper; working to develop your breathing as a resource; etc. etc. all as a route to deepening your understanding of what is going on in your current life.
+Possibilities could include role playing a situation or conflict facing you; exploring your physical posture to see what this might be saying about your reality and/or what movement pattern might want to emerge; exploring your emotions; exploring your dreams; doing artwork or sand tray work together; producing mind maps on paper; working to develop your breathing as a resource; etc. etc. all as a route to deepening your understanding of what is going on in your current life and how you are stopping yourself do what you need to, to be happy and content.
 These methods are often very effective and powerful ways of accessing and harnessing half formed thoughts, ideas, feelings etc. and can make something clear that previously was hidden.
 Also, if you have suffered some form of trauma or developmental and emotional neglect, this also might mean supporting you to practice new behaviours until they have become habitual and second nature.
 An example would be practising centring yourself, or holding your boundary, or saying 'No!', or practising focused awareness or mindfulness etc. etc.

 I generally, though not always, work on a long term basis and ensure that whatever the length of our contract, we undertake regular reviews.
 This helps keep the work focused and allows for any concerns to be raised.
 Equally, when the time comes for our work together to end, I will ensure sufficient time is allowed to review our work and achievements and to look at alternate forms of support going forwards, if appropriate.